adrianbienias/osems/README.md

 ## TODOs

 - [ ] Move API handlers from Next.js api/ to modules' routes
-- [ ] Move unit tests next to files they concern
 - [ ] Remove `isSending` column in `Newsletters` and use `sending_status` similar to autoresponders
 - [ ] Rename `Sending` table to `NewsletterLogs`
+- [ ] Move all prisma calls to model files
 - [ ] Use list pickers for selecting lists on Newsletter creation page
 - [ ] Improve UI layout (currently columns' width is too fluid)
 - [ ] Add toast for quick notifications e.g. after saving edited changes
+- [ ] Provide GUI instalator (move some settings from .env to database, append others to .env file automatically)
 - [ ] Dockerize the app
 - [ ] Measure performance depending on the dataset size
 - [ ] Create a landing page with waiting list for a video course on building the app